 Cabin John Regional Park 7400 Tuckerman Ln, Bethesda, MD 20817

 Cabin John Regional Park offers something for every sports lover and is situated just minutes north of Washington.
 D.C.
 Recreational options include summer ball games on the various athletic fields, tennis on both indoor and outdoor courts, Tai Chi, and even ice skating in the summer at the fully enclosed Cabin John Ice Rink.
 Visitors can also connect with nature through a variety of environmental nature programs, become entranced by a ride on the model train, or spend the afternoon relaxing with family and friends at various picnic and playground areas.
-The Adventure Playground a well-shaded highlight–and don’t miss the totem pole!
+The Adventure Playground is a well-shaded highlight–and don’t miss the totem pole!
 Children and adults alike are captivated by the miniature train running through the park.
-The train’s five passenger cars carry visitors on a scenic two-mile ride through the Cabin John Regional Park (about a 15-minute ride).
+The train’s five-passenger cars carry visitors on a scenic two-mile ride through the Cabin John Regional Park (about a 15-minute ride).
 If an afternoon isn’t enough, spend the night enjoying the campgrounds, hiking, and biking trails, there is plenty of scenery to explore.

 Caroline Freeland Urban Park 7200 Arlington Road Bethesda, MD 20814